Erika Eichenseer: Life

 Erika Eichenseer completed her schooling in Erding in 1952.
 She then trained as a primary school teacher, graduated in 1954 at the Teachers’ Training College of Freising.
 She subsequently studied English and German, graduating in 1959 as a teacher for secondary modern schools.
 She married Adolf J. Eichenseer the same year.
-From 1959–1979 she taught in secondary schools in Munich and later in Regensburg, where she initiated school theatre projects, for which she wrote plays and adapted local tales, including some by Schönwerth.
+From 1959 to 1979 she taught in secondary schools in Munich and later in Regensburg, where she initiated school theatre projects, for which she wrote plays and adapted local tales, including some by Schönwerth.

 From 1979 to 1994, she worked in her husband's institute for the development of traditional culture (Bezirksheimatpflegeamt Oberpfalz), specializing in regional literature, documentation and the reanimation of traditional customs and arts.
 In this function she guided 400 amateur theatre groups in the region, giving them specialized courses, reviewing the value of their performance material, created opportunities for new plays to be written, and wrote plays herself.

 For twenty years, until her retirement in 1994, she produced and directed children's theatrical productions at the instrument-making courses in Pleystein and Waldmünchen.
 For ten years she was involved in the children's theatre at Burg Wolfsegg, producing texts and directing productions.

 In 1976, the Eichenseers were invited to the US to the German Department of the University of Missouri to speak about their work.
-In 1977 they took part in a University summer programme there on traditional folk instruments.
+In 1977 they took part in a university summer programme there on traditional folk instruments.
 Erika Eichenseer lectured on puppet plays and participated in the German Department's folklore course.
 In 1995 they took part in the Missouri Big Muddy Folk Festival with lectures and story-telling.

 To commemorate the centenary of the death of Franz Xaver von Schönwerth in 1986, Eichenseer produced a booklet of his tales, complete with a teachers’ manual, for all schools in the Upper Palatinate; she helped to arrange a Schönwerth exhibition and a theatrical production which travelled to eight different locations in Bavaria, she opening and introducing each one.